 Value-based contracts are expected to grow in popularity for several reasons.
 They help satisfy patients’ desire for outcome-based care and can promote compliance with the No Surprises Act.

-Insurers and payers tend to view value-based contracts favorably because they provide incentives for improving patient wellness.
+Insurers and payers tend to view value-based contracts as a positive approach to aligning incentives around quality, outcomes, and cost efficiency.
 At the same time, they also open the door for performance-based bonuses.

 In the long term, the widespread adoption of value-based contracts could transform the healthcare industry by creating a more sustainable system that prioritizes patient health over profits.
 This change may lead to a landscape in which value-based contracts become the standard for provider-payer agreements.